New Book by one of my favorite authors, Harold Ivan Smith

 some intersex people grow up having gender identity issues that mirror those experienced by transgender people.

 Queer: Refers to GLBTQ people.
-Sometimes used as a slur, the term has been reclaimed by many GLBTQ people who
+Sometimes used as a slur, the term has been reclaimed by many GLBTQ people

-they feel it encompasses more of who they are or gives a greater sense of unity with the entire community.
+because they feel it encompasses more of who they are or gives a greater sense of unity with the entire community.

 Questioning: Being uncertain of one's sexual orientation or gender identity.